This website contains images of people who have passed away.

 In August 2018, this commitment was formalised in law with the passage of the Advancing the Treaty Process with Aboriginal Victorians Act 2018 (Treaty Act) – the first treaty legislation in Australia's history.

-The Treaty Act, developed with and led by First Peoples and communities, sets out a roadmap for Victoria's treaty process and commits the Victorian Government to work in partnership with Traditional Owners and Aboriginal Victorians to establish elements necessary to support future treaty negotiations.
+The Treaty Act was developed with and led by First Peoples and communities, sets out a roadmap for Victoria's Treaty process.
+The Act commits the Victorian Government to work in partnership with First Peoples to establish elements necessary to support future treaty negotiations.

 Victoria is the first Australian jurisdiction to action both the treaty and truth elements of the Uluru Statement from the Heart(opens in a new window).